bengordonfraser/benbotlambda/README.md

 ### benbot
 ****
-benbot is a very basic slackbot designed for AWS Lambda, but can easily be adapted to other plaforms.
+benbot is a very basic python slackbot designed for AWS Lambda, but can easily be adapted to other plaforms.